2023-24 Earth Grant Students

 A person smiling with short hair wearing an olive baseball cap at dusk

-Sawyer Sullivan (she/they) is a sophmore majoring in Neuroscience and Cognitive Science, with minors in Spanish and Studio Art, who defines herself as creative and curious about many different-yet-interconnected subjects.
+Sawyer Sullivan (she/they) participated as a sophomore majoring in Neuroscience and Cognitive Science, with minors in Spanish and Studio Art, who defines herself as creative and curious about many different-yet-interconnected subjects.
 Sawyer has spent the last few summers as a camp counselor at an outdoors-focused camp for 3rd and 4th graders, and they describe working with youth as fueling their passion and sense of responsibility for environmental action.
-This year, Sawyer will be making creative content and engaging with community members to support the work of Sonoran Institute through an Earth Grant internship with their marketing team.
+This year, Sawyer made creative content and engaged with community members to support the work of Sonoran Institute through an Earth Grant internship with their marketing team.
 Sawyer is ultimately interested in how art can catalyze connection with nature and change human behavior, and hopes to pursue this interest in a future career.

 Image